OneSchoolSystem.org

 It sounds like something you might have heard in Victorian England or the American South in the 19th or early to mid 20th centuries.
 Discrimination reared its ugly head on many fronts.
 In England, the class you were born into largely determined how far you could go in life.
 Few women anywhere had any say in public affairs.
 Black Americans – particularly in the south – faced segregation in education and a life toiling in a low paying job.

-here on another insidious form of discrimination: nepotism.
+This week, the Windsor Star reported here on another insidious form of discrimination: nepotism.
 "I'm sorry, but you lack the genetic qualifications for a teaching position in our schools."

 It is alleged – and is denied by school board officials – that nepotism is giving some teacher applicants to the Windsor Essex Catholic District School Board an unfair advantage when it comes to landing jobs.
 Whether or not there is truth to this allegation is not what piqued our interest.
 What piqued our interest was the spectacle of Catholic teacher applicants crying foul over discrimination.